 - Sauté onion in 60ml oil

-- To the mixture add 125ml water and add more if required and cook till meat becomes tender.
+- Add 125ml of water, add more if required, and cook till meat becomes tender.

 - Add the homemade noodles (locally known as Laqsha) when the water starts to boil.

 - The whole mixture will take 5 minutes to cook.

 - Serve the Hunza traditional soup hot in a wooden bowl.

 Hunza cheese has a hard texture which comes in white to dark brown colors.
 It has a tangy flavor.
 It is made of goat’s milk and used in making a variety of traditional soups.
 Quroot chamik is a traditional sauce that we enjoy with traditional Hunza soup.